-SCE recently released Interconnection Capacity Analysis (ICA) maps that show which areas of the distribution grid have space for wholesale connections and which do not.
-The intent is to simplify the interconnection process by enabling developers to target areas that are more likely to be approved.
-These maps show that there are potential constraints in some parts of Goleta, particularly western Goleta:
+SCE recently released Integration Capacity Analysis (ICA) maps that show which areas of the distribution grid have additional electrical capacity for high-amperage wholesale connections and which do not.
+Figure 4.5 shows an example of such an ICA map for the Goleta area.
+The intent of the ICA maps is to simplify the interconnection process by enabling developers to target areas that are more likely to be approved.
+Projects that are smaller than the available capacity can be interconnected with no additional study by the utility.
+These maps show that there are potential constraints in some parts of Goleta, particularly western Goleta.